DSoyomokun/yahooRobot/yahoo/mission/scanner/README_SIMPLE.md

-# 📄 Simplified Paper Scanner
+# 📄 GoPiGo Paper Scanner

-Ultra-simple paper scanning system that detects paper and saves images.
+Ultra-simple paper scanning system for GoPiGo robot that detects paper and saves images.

 ## 🚀 Testing on GoPiGo